umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 This view can be customized, if you do so it will be customized for all your forms.

 ### Script.cshtml
-This view renders the JavaScript that will take care of the conditional logic, custimization won't be needed here...
+This view renders the JavaScript that will take care of the conditional logic, customization won't be needed here...

 ### FieldType.*.cshtml
 The rest of the views start with FieldType. like FieldType.Textfield.cshtml and those will output the fields (so there is a view for each default fieldtype like textfield, textarea, checkbox...